kg8m/vim-fzf-tjump/README.md

 A Vim plugin aiming to be an alternative to Vim's builtin `:tjump`.

-  * Can filter and select tag candidates by fzf
+  * Can filter tag candidates and select a one by fzf
   * Can show selected tag candidate's code preview

 ![Kapture 2020-03-13 at 23 55 53](https://user-images.githubusercontent.com/694547/76632254-43753800-6586-11ea-8794-bb992bc53bed.gif)